Clinical Relaxation and Massage Therapy for Nurses Seminar

 - How are the immune, endocrine and nervous systems connected?

-- What are the known benefits of relaxation?
+- What are the known benefits of massage therapy and relaxation?

 - How do evidenced-based relaxation techniques enhance healing and improve health?

-- Realistic approaches to integrate relaxation into modern, daily life and nursing practice
+- Realistic approaches to integrate massage therapy and relaxation into modern, daily life and nursing practice

 - Opportunities to practice relaxation skills and much, much more…